Art in Sonoma County

 Sonoma State University, University Art Gallery

-February 6 through March 15, Land, Sky, and Sea: A Tapestry of Perspectives
+Through March 15, Land, Sky, and Sea: A Tapestry of Perspectives

 This group exhibition features the work of three Sonoma County artists, Catherine Daley, Adrian Mendoza, and Bambi Waterman.
 The show explores the natural world through terrestrial, aerial, and underwater lenses.